 Please resist the urge to invest all your cash during big sell-offs.
 Leg in with a better dollar cost averaging strategy.
 Sell-offs happen because the future has changed.
 Stocks are only cheap if the future has not changed.
 It may take 2-3 years for the markets to figure things out.
 Therefore, spread your investments out over time in multiple tranches.

 During a downturn, cash is beautiful.
 It feels liberating to be free from requiring a loan to buy a car, a house, or anything.
 When you've got a lot of cash, you don't worry as much about losing your job or finding new freelance clients to pay the bills.
 It also feels amazing to take advantage of financial opportunity.
 Don't ever forget how bad things can get.

 Even if things turn out just peachy over the next several years, at least you've come up with a cash savings plan that will make you save more than if you didn't make any projections.
-I've run my numbers in order to build a 10% position in risk-free assets for my entire net worth from a 7% position currently.
+I've run my numbers in order to build a 10% position in risk-free assets for my entire net worth from a 5% position currently.
 I hope you run your own numbers too.

-Track Your Net Worth Easily For Free: In order to optimize your finances, you've first got to track your finances.
+Track Your Net Worth Easily For Free.
+In order to optimize your finances, you've first got to track your finances.
 I recommend signing up for Personal Capital's free financial tools so you can track your net worth, analyze your investment portfolios for excessive fees, and run your financials through their amazing Retirement Planning Calculator.
 Those who come up with a financial plan build much greater wealth over the longer term than those who don't.

 Sam began investing his own money ever since he opened a Charles Schwab brokerage account online in 1995.
 Sam loved investing so much that he decided to make a career out of investing by spending the next 13 years after college working at two of the largest financial firms in the world.
 During this time, Sam received his MBA from UC Berkeley with a focus on finance and real estate.
 He also became Series 7 and Series 63 registered.